grownjs/grown/README.md

 conn.view('shared/icons.html', { as: 'resources' });
 ```

-This will create a `resources` local available on the layout.
+It will create a `resources` local available on the layout.

+> This feature is available only during compilation and just for markup sources

 ### Templating (views)